POS 100 American National Government (3 Credits)

 POS 333 Research Methods (3 Credits)

-Designed as an honors section, this course focuses on empirical research methodology, emphasizing measurement, testing theory, and applying social scientific research methods to prepare students for graduate-level study.
-This course provides experience in
+This course focuses on empirical research methodology, emphasizing measurement, testing theory, and applying social scientific research methods to prepare students for graduate-level study.
+This course provides experience in reading peer-reviewed literature, developing social scientific theories, and proposing and developing feasible research designs.

-POS 337 American Constitutional Development (3 Credits)
+POS 337 American Constitutional Law I (3 Credits)

 Study of the basic principles of the American constitutional system.
 Emphasis is placed on the judicial interpretation and application of these principles in construing the powers of the government and the rights of individuals.
+This course examines the historical background of major federal court decisions.
+Prerequisite: POS 332

 POS 337H Honors American Constitutional Law I (3 Credits)